HomeDocumentationAPI Reference

 ❗️

-IMPORTANT: Do Not Use Localhost (127.0.0.1) As Your Server Address
+IMPORTANT: Do Not Use Localhost (127.0.0.1) as the Server Address

 Do not enter localhost (127.0.0.1), or any other loopback interface, for the server address as the application will not work.
 It must be a valid, external interface such as an ethernet IP address or fully qualified domain name the system uses for connectivity.